 What is a tenant to do if they are served a notice of termination that states obvious falsehoods?
 For example, imagine if the landlord serves a notice that list several false reasons for the service of the notice.
 In that situation, the tenant needs to contact a lawyer verse in the law ASAP.

 Getting a landlord to confess why it served a notice of termination of tenancy always has been a tough thing to do.
-Now that California law compels landlords to do so (in limited situations), one can only imagine the fights that will be fought over whether the landlord truly served the notice to retaliate against a tenant, etc.
+Now that California Tenant Law compels landlords to do so (in limited situations), one can only imagine the fights that will be fought over whether the landlord truly served the notice to retaliate against a tenant, etc.